hamzaelouiaazzani/My_Assignements_for_-Coursera_Certifications/Generative AI with Large Language Models/README.md

 ## Note on Ownership

-All rights of these notebooks belong to the institutions that offer these certifications.
+The original notebooks belong to the institutions that offer these certifications under the MIT license.
 These notebooks are my submissions to the practical labs to complete these certifications.

 ## Your Responsibility